vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

   - Or with the `trace-agent` [configured to receive OpenTelemtry traces][otlp-traces-with-dd-agent] (both grpc and http transport layer are supported

-## Usecases details
+### Usecases

-As the whole traces processing inside Vector is pretty new, some details about confirmed most credible use cases in the near future to ensure the change will be implemented in a relevant way to be useful to potential users.
+As the whole traces processing inside Vector is pretty new, documenting confirmed and most credible use cases in the near future will help to ensure changes will be implemented so they will be really useful to potential users.
+This also help to build something flexible enought to acomodate future needs.

-One identified scenario is to demux a trace flow based on some conditions matching any metadata or tags values for single trace, a group of traces or per spans.
+One identified scenario is to demux a trace flow based on some conditions that could be evaluated against any metadata for a single trace, a group of traces or per spans.
 From a config perspective this would expect to be functional with the following configuration:

 ```yaml
 [...]